faenrandir/a_careful_examination/documents/polygamy/evidence_of_sex.md

 Mormon Enigma identifies the 4 individuals Emma consented to as Emily and Eliza Partridge and Sarah and Maria Lawrence. ([source](http://www.mrm.org/did-emma-smith-ever-approve-of-polygamy))

 The ages of the women we suspect he had sex with from this analysis were: 17 (2), 19 (3), 22 (1).

+## Temple lot Case evidence

+`curious_mormon` compiled [data from the Temple Lot case indicating sexual relationships between some of his wives](https://www.reddit.com/r/exmormon/comments/3obrqk/testimonies_from_the_temple_lot_trial_on_joseph/), based on their testimony.

+## Wives reported to have been beautiful

+From Emily Dow Partridge Diary, 1880-1893 (typescript) taken from the Emily Dow Partridge Young Collection Marriott Library, MS 113, [as transcribed by Brian Hales](http://mormonpolygamydocuments.org/wp-content/uploads/2014/12/JS0412.doc)

+> Jan.
+8th.
+Attended Mary V. Young's funeral.
+[This was a sister wife in the Brigham Young family.]
+Remarks were made by Br.
+Cannon Br.
+J. F. Smith and Br.
+Taylor.
+He spoke a few words of comfort to Pres Young's widows.
+He said that in the early days of polygamy, when it was first taught to the Bretheren [sic] in Nauvoo, it was a little hard to receive in consequence of their traditionated ideas.
+He received a testimony that the principle was true.  **He saw Joseph surrounded with a number of the most beautiful women that he ever saw in his life and he knew they were his wives.**

+While this is a second-hand account, the fact that the wives were "the most beautiful women that he ever saw in his life" may suggest that sex was part of the appeal.

 ## What is the evidence for polyandrous sex?